Mirobit/Labelit/README.md

 ## Features

 - Create projects with custom categories and wordlists
+- Import a CSV file or a folder with raw text files
 - Texts and replaced words are stored encrypted (AES-256) in the database
 - Easy to use texteditor: single click selection, keyboard shortcuts and duplicate detection
 - All texts can be checked against previously found sensitive words (project based wordlist)